 - Auto-selects the strongest carrier (AT&T/Verizon) at setup — no guessing coverage maps.

-- No-glow 940nm flash with genuinely usable night photos out to ~80 ft.
+- Toggleable low-glow/no-glow flash with genuinely usable night photos out to ~80 ft.

 - ~0.4s trigger catches walking deer mid-frame, not hindquarters.

-The Reveal X 3.0 wins because it’s the camera we never have to think about.
+The Reveal Pro 4.0 wins because it’s the camera we never have to think about.
 Setup is a five-minute job — scan the QR code, let it pick a carrier, hang it — and then it just reports, day after day, without the connection drama that plagued early cellular cameras.
-Night photos from the no-glow flash are among the best in the sub-$150 class, the detection circuit doesn’t false-trigger every time a branch waves, and Tactacam’s plan pricing (from roughly $5/month per camera, cheaper on annual billing) undercuts most of the field.
+It took over the top spot in Tactacam’s July 2026 lineup refresh, which discontinued the previous flagship Reveal Ultra 3.0 and replaced it with a camera that adds a toggleable no-glow flash and a redesigned battery pack Tactacam says roughly doubles runtime.
+Night photos are among the best in the sub-$200 class, the detection circuit doesn’t false-trigger every time a branch waves, and Tactacam’s plan pricing (from roughly $5/month per camera, cheaper on annual billing) undercuts most of the field.
 It’s not the absolute cheapest cellular camera, and video clips cost extra plan credits, but as a do-everything pick for hunting or property watching, nothing at this price is as complete.
-See how it stacks up against its arch-rival in our Tactacam vs SpyPoint head-to-head.
+See every current Reveal model in our best Tactacam trail cameras guide, and how it stacks up against its arch-rival in our Tactacam vs SpyPoint head-to-head.

 2. Browning Recon Force Elite HP5 — Best Image Quality (No Subscription)